Taking Back God: American Women Rising Up For Religious Equality

-(Farrar, Straus & Giroux; now in paperback from Counterpoint) is an account of the surge of women in this country rising up and demanding religious equality.
+Taking Back God (Farrar, Straus & Giroux; paper edition, Counterpoint) is an account of the surge of women in this country rising up and demanding religious equality.
 These women love their religion but hate their second-class status within it.

 I met with Catholics, evangelical Protestants, mainline Protestants, Muslims, and observant Jews.
 These women seek the same meaningful spiritual connections enjoyed by their brothers, fathers, husbands, and sons.
 They are critical of their faith’s male-oriented theology and liturgy.
 They reject the traditional interpretations of their religious tradition that give women a different, and to their minds lesser, status.